Manchester Ship Canal: Financing

 The Manchester Ship Canal Act 1885 stipulated that the ship canal company's £8 million share capital had to be issued within two years, otherwise the act would lapse.
 Adamson wanted to encourage the widest possible share ownership and believed the funds should be raised largely from the working population.
 Richard Peacock, vice-chairman of the Provisional Manchester Ship Canal Committee, said in 1882:

 No few individuals should be expected to subscribe and form a company for mere gain; it should be taken on by the public, and if it is not ...
 I for one should say drop the scheme ... unless I see the public coming forward in a hearty manner.

 Company chairman Daniel Adamson (left) resigned early in 1887.
 He was replaced by Wilbraham Egerton, 1st Earl Egerton (right).

-The act of Parliament forbade the company from issuing shares below £10 so, to make them easier for ordinary people to buy, they issued shilling coupons in books of ten so they could be paid for in instalments.
+The Manchester Ship Canal Act 1885 forbade the company from issuing shares below £10; so, to make them easier for ordinary people to buy, they issued shilling coupons in books of ten so they could be paid for in instalments.
 The construction costs and expected competition from the Port of Liverpool put off potential investors; by May 1887 only £3 million had been raised.
 As a temporary solution Thomas Walker, the contractor selected to construct the canal, agreed to accept £500,000 of the contract price in shares, but raising the remainder required another act of Parliament to allow the company's share capital to be restructured as £3 million of ordinary shares and £4 million of preference shares.
-Adamson was convinced that the money should be raised from members of the public and opposed the debt restructuring, resigning as chairman of the Ship Canal Committee on 1 February 1887.
+Adamson opposed the debt restructuring, convinced as he was that the money should be raised from members of the public, and resigned as chairman of the Ship Canal Committee on 1 February 1887.
 Barings and Rothschild jointly issued a prospectus for the sale of the preference shares on 15 July, and by 21 July the issue had been fully underwritten, allowing construction to begin.
 The first sod was cut on 11 November 1887, by Lord Egerton of Tatton, who had taken over the chairmanship of the Manchester Ship Canal Company from Adamson.